 The director of my studio was Ken von Heidecke, former dancer for famed choreographer George Balanchine and prima ballerina Maria Tallchief.
 He told story after story about the New York City Ballet, the Chicago City Ballet, and ballet history and culture all throughout the world.
 We adored these stories and loved to imagine ourselves dancing in ballet’s American heyday in the mid-20th century.
 Ballet was our world, and we wanted the public to be just as in love with it as we were.
 We wanted ballets to be romantic, prestigious evenings out for the wealthy and posh.
 In reality, a ballet was just an overpriced ticket for supportive family members.

 Theaters slowly started to open again when dancers realized they could help their country by performing.
 The public needed a break from war-centered jobs and horrific newspapers.
-Male dancers that were called to military duty were given “occasional deferments or extended leaves for performance opportunities” (Eliot, 179).
+Male dancers that were called to military duty were given “occasional deferments or extended leaves for performance opportunities,” writes Eliot.
 One man traded his military uniform for a single night in tights to perform Giselle.
-“Their skills, passion, and energy were turned outward as they heeded the mission to serve the public morale” (Eliot, 176).
+“Their skills, passion, and energy were turned outward as they heeded the mission to serve the public morale.”

 The same began to happen in the United States.
 According to “The American Ballet” by Edwin Denby, theaters across America filled during war because people were “eager for the civilized and peaceful excitement of ballet.”
 Many new dancers had opportunities to perform here and abroad as it became a more popular pastime for everyday citizens.
 Audiences widened to people who had never before seen anything like ballet.

-People were searching for a break, and they found it.
-They could watch stories of love, death, and fantasy unfold before their eyes in an organized chaos of lights, costumes, orchestra, and emotion.
+People could watch stories of love, death, and fantasy unfold before their eyes in an organized chaos of lights, costumes, orchestra, and emotion.
 According to Denby, “in wartime the fact that no word was spoken on the stage was in itself a relief.”
 They fell in love with the same thing I did 70 years later: a strange yet ethereal form of storytelling.

 Ballet has no words.
 This is likely what frightens modern audiences most.
-The story is not given to you with spoken lines and lyrics like plays, musicals, and movies.
+The story is not given to you with spoken lines and lyrics like in plays, musicals, and movies.
 The choreographers, performers, and audiences alike have to work hard for the story to be understood.
 Dancers have to emit emotion from every movement, and audiences must pay close attention to understand what is being conveyed.
-The art of pantomime-- communicating through specific motions, almost like sign language-- helps this storytelling, but the average citizen doesn’t know the exact meaning of ballet pantomime motions.
+The art of pantomime – communicating through specific motions, almost like sign language – helps this storytelling, but the average citizen doesn’t know the exact meaning of ballet pantomime motions.

-Thus unfolds the strive for the perfect balance between pantomime and pure dancing to convey intricate ballet plots.
-Francis Mason in his piece “Ballet, English and American” discusses this objective by comparing the storytelling of twelve ballets.
-In many of the productions, pantomime explains intricate parts of the plot.
-According to Mason, “what makes it interesting, what makes the audience care about the fate of its heroine, comes… from the visible character the ballerina has developed before the spectator by her dancing.”
+Thus unfolds the desire for the perfect balance between pantomime and pure dancing to convey intricate ballet plots.
+Francis Mason, in his piece “Ballet, English and American,” discusses how pantomime explains intricate parts of the plot.
+According to Mason, “what makes it interesting, what makes the audience care about the fate of its heroine, comes … from the visible character the ballerina has developed before the spectator by her dancing.”